 (If you were to add frozen berries to the batter in the bowl and mix, the batter turns an unusual blue-green color.
 It tastes great, but by adding the berries directly to the pancake, they look better.)

-Just in case you have leftover blueberries, here’s our Buttery Lemon Blueberry Cake recipe.
-It’s simple to make and tastes amazing.
+Leftover blueberries?
+Here’s our Buttery Lemon Blueberry Cake — It’s simple to make and tastes amazing.

 - Freeze the cooked pancakes in a single layer on a baking sheet.
 We just line them up on a parchment paper lined baking sheet and slide them into the freezer until they are hard.
 They usually take an hour or so.